kimlukasmyrvold/votingSite/README.md

 # Voting Site
+> Voting website for voting on political parties in Norway, made with ASP.NET.

-This website is for a school project where the goal is to create a website with C# where you vote.
-The website also needs to connect to a database where all the voting information will be stored.
+This website was created due to a school project where the task was to make website where you could vote on different political parties that exists in Norway.
+The site had to connect to a database where the parties and voting information would be stored.
+The votes also had to be anonymous.

-### Notes:
-Not yet complete
+Voters also should not be able to vote more than once, and can only vote for parties in the municipality that they belong to.

+The project was created with ASP.NET Web Application (using .net framework) and Microsoft SQL Server.